joelverhagen/az-func-vmss/README.md

 ## Warranty

-There is no warrant at all.
+There is no warranty at all.
 Do this at your own risk.

 YMMV.